gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     ![Allow access](./img/getting-started/polkadot-access.png)

-6. Make sure you are connected to the `Gear Staging Testnet V7`.
+6. Make sure you are connected to the `Vara Stable Testnet`.
 The network name is on the bottom left corner of the page.

     ![Network name](./img/getting-started/idea-network.png)